w-k-s/w-k-s.github.io/content/post/2023-10-13-worst-api-ever.md

 Allow me to explain:
 - This API was used to retrieve available time slots in the upcoming week.
-- There was a nested array that represented each day in the upcoming week.
+- Each nested array represents a day in the upcoming week.
 So for example: If today is Friday, then the array at index 0 represents Saturday.
-- Each boolean in the nested array represented whether that half-hour time slot was available or not.
-The boolean at index 0 represented 8 AM.
+- Each boolean in the nested array represents whether that half-hour time slot is available or not.
+The boolean at index 0 represents 8 AM.

 I've attached a picture below to make the above explanation clearer:

 ![Worst API Ever](/Worst-API-Ever/Availability-Schedule.png)

-The Android project was using a tool to generate the client code and so there was no abstraction whatsoever.
-The UI code was working directly with this multi-dimensional array of boolean.
+The Android project used a tool to generate the client code and so there was no abstraction whatsoever.
+The UI code was working directly with this multi-dimensional array of booleans.

 You don't need me to tell you how ugly and complicated the code looked!
 There were for-loops all over to place to figure what the date was and what time slot each boolean corresponded to.